Global Grins Board of Directors

-Rex Miller – Rex is currently pursuing a degree in business administration from USC, where he was a member of Sigma Alpha Epsilon and sailed on Semester at Sea.
-Prior to USC, he attended Orange Coast College, he was named MVP of the men’s tennis team, and was the only player in the Orange Empire Conference to receive All-Conference honors in both singles and doubles.
+Rex Miller – Rex recently earned his bachelor’s degree in business administration from USC, where he was a member of Sigma Alpha Epsilon and sailed on Semester at Sea.
+Prior to USC, he attended Orange Coast College, where he was named MVP of the men’s tennis team, and was the only player in the Orange Empire Conference to receive All-Conference honors in both singles and doubles.
 In his youth, Rex placed first in his age group division for the mile race at the Susan G. Komen Race for the Cure in Newport Beach, CA, where he ran in honor of his grandmother, a breast cancer survivor.
-Rex’s travels have taken him to every continent, including visits to over 30 countries.
+Rex’s travels have taken him to every continent, including visits to over 40 countries.
 Rex enjoys annual father/son trips to the Sea of Cortez and Alaska.
 In 2008, Rex ventured to Botswana, where he volunteered as a research assistant to Ph.D. candidates studying elephants, leopards and African wild dogs.
 Rex spent four summers as a one-on-one camp counselor at Special Camp for Special Kids, where he worked with children suffering from physical and mental disabilities.
-Rex has worked as a construction laborer for Tony Valentine Construction, a real estate management intern for 47 Management, and an intern for the law firm of Garrett DeFrenza Stiepel LLP in Costa Mesa, CA. Rex attended culinary school at Laguna Culinary Arts.
-Rex is a super sports fan, especially when it comes to the Chargers, Lakers, Angels and Ducks.
+Rex has worked as a construction laborer for Tony Valentine Construction, a real estate management intern for 47 Management, and an intern for the law firm of Garrett DeFrenza Stiepel LLP in Costa Mesa, CA. He attended culinary school at Laguna Culinary Arts, and is a super sports fan, especially when it comes to the Dodgers, Lakers, Angels and Ducks.
 He is quite excited for the return of the Rams to Los Angeles.
 He consistently finishes in the money in the annual March Madness basketball pool.
-In November, 2014, Rex donated his stem cells to save a stranger’s life through Be The Match bone marrow registry.
-In his spare time, Rex enjoys playing tennis, beach volleyball, and golf, watching sports, fishing, and working out.
+In November, 2014, Rex donated his stem cells to save a stranger’s life through the Be The Match bone marrow registry.
+In his spare time, Rex enjoys playing tennis, beach volleyball, golf, watching sports, fishing, and working out.